Learning the distribution of latent variables in paired comparison models with round-robin scheduling: Risk bounds for the MLE

-The following theorem provides non-asymptotic deviation bounds for the excess risk of the MLE.
-This is the main result of this paper. \begin{theorem} Assume H\ref{assum:strongmix} holds and $(\{1,\ldots,N\},E^{n,N}_{\text{RR}})$ is the round-robin graph.
-For any probability measures $\pi$ and $\pi'$, let
+The following theorem provides nonasymptotic deviation bounds for the excess risk of the MLE.
+This is the main result of this paper.
+Let $\|\cdot\|_{\mathsf{tv}}$ denote the total variation norm : for any signed measure $\pi$ on $\cV$,